Skip to main content

 • Bridges WordPress Abilities API with WooCommerce operations

-• Enables ability discovery for the MCP server
+• Enables ability discovery for MCP servers and other Abilities API consumers

 REST Bridge Implementation (AbilitiesRestBridge.php)

-• Provides explicit ability definitions with schemas for products and orders
+• Provides explicit ability definitions with schemas for REST product and order operations

 WooCommerce Transport (WooCommerceRestTransport.php)